PGA Tour strikes $3 billion deal with Fenway-led investment group. Players to get equity ownership

-The launching of PGA Tour Enterprises, with SSG as a minority partner, comes eight months after the PGA Tour signed a framework agreement with the Saudi backers of LIV Golf for a commercial venture, and ultimately led to private equity groups wanting to join.
+The launch of PGA Tour Enterprises, with SSG as a minority partner, comes eight months after the PGA Tour signed a framework agreement with the Saudi backers of LIV Golf for a commercial venture, which ultimately led to private equity groups wanting to join.

-The Associated Press obtained a copy of the announcement expected to be released Wednesday morning.
-PGA Tour Commissioner Jay Monahan was holding a conference call with players about the deal that was finalized Tuesday night.

 “By making PGA Tour members owners of their league, we strengthen the collective investment of our players in the success of the PGA Tour,” Monahan, who will be CEO of PGA Tour Enterprises, said in the formal announcement.